Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Framework Design

 \subsubsection{Shuffled Model Validation}

-In the Shuffled Model Validation process, the server utilizes client-provided samples as inputs to the uploaded models.
-As previously mentioned, these data samples are also shuffled to obscure their semantics, ensuring data confidentiality.
-Despite this obfuscation, the corresponding weight shuffling maintains computational validity, allowing the server to trust the outputs based on the assumed correctness of the shuffle rules.
-If an attacker uploads models with mismatched data and weight shuffle orders, inconsistent results will emerge, distinguishing these models from legitimate ones.
-This forces attackers to comply with the correct shuffle rules to avoid exclusion during subsequent stages.
+In the Shuffled Model Validation module, the server exploits a small number of client-provided shuffled samples as inputs to the uploaded models to validate the integrity of the gathered models.
+Despite the sample obfuscation, the corresponding weight shuffling preserves computational validity; thus, the server should be able to trust the outputs if the same shuffle rules are applied.
+If an attacker uploads models with mismatched shuffling orders for data and weights, the resulting outputs will be inconsistent, distinguishing these models from legitimate ones and forcing attackers to comply with the correct rules.

-Malicious models produce outputs that deviate from those of benign models, revealing distinctive patterns. \name{} identifies such deviations by computing pairwise cosine similarity among the output vectors of all models~\cite{park2023attfl}.
+Note that malicious models produce outputs that deviate from those of benign models, revealing distinctive patterns. \name{} identifies such deviations by computing pairwise cosine similarity among the output vectors of all models~\cite{park2023attfl}.
 Malicious models typically exhibit lower cosine similarity with benign ones, providing a basis for their classification and isolation.
-Clients are then clustered based on their pairwise cosine similarities, with the similarity matrix (\(S\)) transformed into a distance matrix (\(1-S\)) to interpret similarity as a distance metric, which is used as input to the DBSCAN algorithm~\cite{ester1996density}. \name{} leverages DBSCAN for its ability to identify outliers and its independence from predefined cluster numbers, making it particularly well-suited for federated learning scenarios where the presence of attackers is unknown.
+Clients are then clustered based on pairwise cosine similarities, with the similarity matrix (\(S\)) transformed into a distance matrix (\(1-S\)) to interpret similarity as a distance metric, which is used as input to the DBSCAN algorithm~\cite{ester1996density}. \name{} leverages DBSCAN given its ability to identify outliers and its independence from predefined cluster numbers, making it well-suited for federated learning scenarios where the presence of attackers is unknown.